 8.2.2.2 Certificate-Based Security Association Establishment Frameworks

+[Ed.
+Note: The following need to be added:

+- Clarification paragraph to be added on the events’ sequence of the certificate based security association establishment framework, and the consideration of making the certificate chain as mandatory.

+- Diagram to be edited to match the text.]

 This clause describes the Certificate-Based Security Association Establishment Framework.

 Figure 8.2.2.2-1 illustrates the sequence of events when using the Certificate-Based Security Association Establishment Framework.
 In this description, "Entity A" and "Entity B" correspond to either two CSEs or a CSE and an AE.